-Below is the timetable for the course registration process:
+Below is the timetable to be followed for the course registration process:

-- 1. March 4th thru 8th: MHS School Counselors will present information to Grade 8 students about Mansfield High School, how the schedule works, graduation requirements and expectations of a high school student, as well as how to register on line.
+- 1. Week of March 8th: Asynchronous scheduling presentations to Grade 8 students about Mansfield High School, how the schedule works, graduation requirements and expectations of a high school student, as well as how to register on line.
 The registration timeline will also be discussed.
 The complete Program of Studies can be found on the MHS website. - 2.
-March 13th: Grade 8 students will receive a copy of their teachers' recommendations for the 2019-20 school year and a hard copy of the Incoming Grade 9 Program of Studies will be distributed to each student. - 3.
-March 13th: Grade 8 Parent Night @ MHS Auditorium at 6:30 PM.
-There will be a presentation for Grade 8 parents regarding the online course registration process followed by small group sessions with each department at the high school to learn about the content, progressions of courses and expectations. - 4.
-March 13th March 22nd: Students register for classes online.
-The portal closes on Thursday, March 22nd at 11:59 PM. - 5.
-March 22nd Online course requests must be completed by 11:59pm. - 6.
-May: Students requested courses will be mailed home to parents. - 7.
+March 15th: Grade 8 students will receive a copy of their teachers' recommendations for the 2021-22 school year and a hard copy of the Incoming Grade 9 Program of Studies will be distributed to each student. - 3.
+March 16th: Virtual Grade 8 Parent Night with MHS administration and department chairs.
+There will be asynchronous presentations made available to parents on March 12th with live follow-up with MHS staff during this virtual event to address questions and learn more about the high school. - 4.
+March 15th March 24th: Students register for classes online.
+The portal closes on Wednesday, March 24th at 11:59 PM. - 5.
+March 24th Online course requests must be completed by 11:59pm. - 6.
 June: The last day to request a change to the course requests is the last day of school in June.
-These requests must be made in writing to Mrs. Manganaro.
+These requests must be made in writing to Mrs. Rossi or Mrs. Martin.

 If a student is not in agreement with a teacher's recommendation they may speak with the teacher.
-If the recommendation remains the same, they may choose to complete the Change Request form given to them by their teacher when they discuss the change.
-This form is due by March 29th to Mrs. Manganaro.
-It will be forwarded to the appropriate department chair.
+If the recommendation remains the same, they may choose to complete the Google Course Change Request form given to them by their teacher when they discuss the change.
+This form must be submitted electronically by April 1st.